QMUL-MAT/gatsby-mat/README.md

 ## Deployment

-The site is deployed to [GitHub pages](https://pages.github.com/) automatically by [travis-ci](https://travis-ci.com/github/QMUL-MAT/gatsby-mat) on every push to master, or as a CRON job once a week (to update the twitter based news section).
+The site is built and deployed to [GitHub pages](https://pages.github.com/) automatically with GitHub actions.
+The workflow is triggers on every push to master and in addition scheduled twice a week to keep the news section (fetched from twitter) up to date.

-The twitter API credentials are kept as environment variables on travis-ci.
+The twitter API credentials are kept as secrets on the GitHub repo.

 To manage the DNS settings contact helpdesk support, and ask for ITS help, not EECS systems, as `mat.qmul.ac.uk` is not a subdomain of EECS.